Oryad are:

 And to finish with, we wondered what Oryad were planning on in 2023!
 For those following the band, what’s happening?

 Moira- We are busy planning at the moment.
 There will be a series of shows in the fall.
 I live in East Tennessee, and Matt is in Denver, so I moved east for some family, and then it’s a 22 hour drive to Denver.
-It is a distance, so I have to plan three trips plus to Denver yearly, and I still have the classical shows and gigs, But in the fall, we are planning a tour to promote the album stateside.
+It is a distance, so I have to plan three trips plus to Denver annually, and I still have the classical shows and gigs, But in the fall, we are planning a tour to promote the album stateside.
 It will be great to connect with some friends and bands we know from the past.
 I am also working on a fun cinematic dreamscape for the album, and I am enjoying that.
 Of course, a lot of our fanbase isn’t in the States, and I want to find a way to connect through the creative video medium.
-Maybe we will look at another live studio concert too at the back end of the year and sort it for YouTube, I am thinking of that.
+Maybe we will look at another live studio concert at the end of the year and sort it for YouTube, I am thinking of that.
 I am also looking at possible festival appearances in 2024.
 It is all about building momentum.
 Previously, the experience we had was more local around Denver, now we are looking more globally.

-And now we present a couple of those videos, and suggest you listen to the whole of that album!
+And now we present a couple of those videos, and suggest you listen to the whole album!
 One thing we love here is introducing readers to new bands and sounds, and we just know that these guys are making one hell of a splash!

 The link to the band website for merchandise, news, etc. is here